The less there is of something, the more we tend to value it.

 It’s also important to communicate how you’re looking after your customers’ data.
 Again, this comes back to transparency.
 Customers and stakeholders alike will respect and trust you more if you’re open with them about how you keep your apps secure.

 You can also use this communication channel with customers to tell them the ways that you’ll get in touch with them.
-This helps them to spot suspicious activity, such as man-in-the-middle attacks.
+This helps them to spot suspicious activity, such as phishing scams and man-in-the-middle attacks.
 And another key facet of the trust chain is tampering.
 Preventing it means stopping bad actors from modifying apps and attempting to get customers to download fake versions.

 Admit the threat exists, and then defend against it